-- The Adaro Values;
+- the Adaro Values;

-- How the company and every individual of the company must comply with the applicable laws and regulations, as well as GCG principles;
+- how the company and every individual of the company must comply with the applicable laws and regulations, as well as GCG principles;

-- How every individual in the company must interact with various stakeholders, including the shareholders, customers, suppliers, communities, creditors, and other employees;
+- how every individual in the company must interact with various stakeholders, including the shareholders, customers, suppliers, communities, creditors, and other employees;

-- The communication with the shareholders and investors;
+- the communication with the shareholders and investors;

-- Insider trading, anti-corruption and anti-fraud, and transactions with a conflict of interest; and
+- insider trading, anti-corruption and anti-fraud, and transactions with a conflict of interest; and

-- The company’s information disclosure.
+- the company’s information disclosure.

 In line with the Adaro Value of “Integrity”, all personnel within the Adaro Group are obliged to prevent the occurrence of insider trading, corruption and fraud.
-This obligation has been included in AE’s Code of Conduct and BoC and BoD Charter.
+This obligation has been included in AEI’s Code of Conduct and BoC and BoD Charter.

 In those documents, it is clearly stated that the BoC, BoD, supporting organs, and all employees at all levels are obligated to avoid and prohibited from buying and/or selling the company’s shares when receiving information, whether directly or indirectly, from the company’s insider(s), being involved in any activity conducted to manipulate the company’s share price, and using the company’s confidential information to gain personal benefits and/or benefits for any other parties.